NVIDIA GeForce RTX 3080 Ti Founders Edition review: All hail the new 4K gaming king

-NVIDIA’s most open secret of 2021, the GeForce RTX 3080 Ti GPU, is out.
+NVIDIA’s most opened secret of 2021, the GeForce RTX 3080 Ti GPU, is out.
 Quite literally, by the time you read this NVIDIA’s own Founders Edition version as well as those from partners the likes of ASUS, Gigabyte and ZOTAC will be available for purchase from 3 June onwards.
 But before we go into the card’s performance, let’s talk quickly about the new card’s hardware design first.

 I’ve always admired the hardware design of NVIDIA’s Founders Edition series, and the GeForce RTX 3080 Founders Edition ranked as one of the best-looking graphics cards in my books.
 It is modern-looking, elegant and devoid of the aggressive “gamer-ish” accents seen in many partners’ cards.
-It’s a matter of personal taste, of course, but you can’t deny the Founders Edition cards, especially the RTX 30-Series, looks and feel exceptionally premium.
+It’s a matter of personal taste, of course, but you can’t deny that the Founders Edition cards, especially the RTX 30 Series, looks and feel exceptionally premium.

 With the GeForce RTX 3080 Ti Founders Edition, NVIDIA has stuck with the same gorgeous shroud design as the RTX 3080 FE’s, certainly a confidence that the same cooling block will be able to handle the anticipatedly higher heat output from the new GPU.
 It’s even got the same 12-pin connector located out of the middle of the card’s side and comes with a Y-cable adapter that hooks to two traditional 8-pin PSU power connectors.
 As with the RTX 3080 FE, you’ll need a 750W-rated PSU to run the RTX 3080 Ti FE too.